Rogreis/UbStudyHelp/README.md

 The tool is now in his first Alpha-Test, given only for some users to do a general testing in the several functionality.

-For the version 1.0 we have:
+**For the release 2.0 we have**:

-- **Table of contents**: click on any paper or section jumps to the equivalent text.
+- **Table of contents**: clicking on any paper or section jumps to the equivalent text.
-- **Index**: (type at least 3 letters and a you will see the index entries starting with those letters)
+- **Index**: after typing at least 3 letters you get the index entries starting with those letters.
+Search's resources, as described below, are accepted.
-- **Search Engine**: (the use of <a href="https://lucenenet.apache.org/" target="_blank">Lucene.net</a> tool give us several search options, as you can see [here](UbStudyHelpCore/UbStudyHelp/Pages/help.md)).
+- **Search Engine**: available for both translantions (when using bilingual text), the use of <a href="https://lucenenet.apache.org/" target="_blank">Lucene.net</a> tool give us several search options, as you can see [here](UbStudyHelpCore/UbStudyHelp/Pages/help.md)).
-  It is used also index, with the same command set.
-- **Track**: keep a record from the last 50 paragraphs
+- **Track**: keep a record from the last 50 paragraphs visited by using table of contents, index or search.
+They also can be saved to disk and restored when needed, creating a way to help studing the book

+**Planned tools for some next release**:

+- **Notes**: a way to take several notes from the book, connecting your observations with links to text.
+Notes will also be shareable, helping study groups.

+- **Custom Studies**: import and execute search inside the contents of custom documents about, for example, history of Urantia papers, astronomy in the book or several numbers shown.

 ## Contents: